The Navigation block is a reliable way to find your way around Moodle.

-Throughout Moodle, you will see circles with question marks "?" ().
+Throughout Moodle, you will see circles with question marks ().
 Click these to get information about the associated element.
-Some are simple glossary entries, others offer more detail.
+Some are simple glossary entries, while others offer more detail.

-You can also find OIT help links ( ) when adding activities or resources, which will open the help page for that topic in the OIT Support Center, with instructions customized for how Moodle is set up at UMass Amherst.
+You can also find OIT help links ( ) when adding activities or resources.
+Click them to open the help page for that topic in the OIT Support Center.

 Instructors, TAs, and departmental support staff are welcome to contact the Instructional Media Lab with questions about Moodle at (413) 545-2823 or firstname.lastname@example.org.

 Use the "Eye" icon to hide things.

-To hide Sections, Blocks, Activities or Resources from your students, click Turn Editing On and click the Eye icon next to the item you wish to hide.
+To hide Sections, Blocks, Activities or Resources from your students, click Turn Editing On and click the Eye icon () next to the item you wish to hide.
 (Click the icon again to make the item visible.)

 URLs can link directly to your course site.

 If you want to bookmark your course, or put a link to it in an email or on a Web page, share the address in your browser's location bar (URL) to link directly to your Moodle course.
-A login screen will control access to only those enrolled in the course.
+A login page will only allow access to those enrolled in the course.

 Files uploaded to your course pages are deleted from Moodle if deleted from the page.

 When you upload a file to a course page, it goes into the System Files for your course.
-Moodle does not provide a tool for managing those files; if you delete the link to a file from your course home page, it deletes the file from Moodle.
+Moodle does not provide a tool for managing those files.
+If you delete the link to a file from your course home page, it deletes the file from Moodle.
 Be sure you have a backup on your own computer!
-(Note, an alternative that provides more traditional file management is to upload your course files to your My Private Files area.)

 The gradebook in Moodle has many built-in functions.